 KITTSON, Rebecca (c1827-1929) Also known as Rebecca Lightbody.

 Rebecca was born at Fermanagh County, Ireland and arrived at Melbourne with her parents James Kittson and Katherine Trotter in 1841 aboard the Westminster.
 Rebecca remained in Melbourne while her father went ahead to Cape Bridgewater to settle, joining her family in 1842.
 On 22 January 1852, Rebecca, described as the “fair Lady of the Lake” married Wesleyan minister Reverend William Lightbody at Geelong.
 Rebecca and William rode on horseback from Bridgewater to Geelong, the location of the nearest minister, married and rode home again.

 William was the itinerant minister for Port Fairy, Warrnambool and Portland and they spent time at each of the parsonages, raising a family of four sons and two daughters.
 In March 1879, William visited a property he owned at Drik Drik and fell ill there.
 He made it back as far as Mount Richmond where a doctor was called.
 He was then transported home and appeared to be on the mend.
-Having business in Portland, he asked his son to drive him into town but William died on the way.
+Having business to do in Portland, he asked his son to drive him into town but William died on the way.

 On Rebecca’s 100th birthday, Reverend Toi of the Portland Methodist Church presented Rebecca with 100 shillings, one for every year of her life.
 On her 101st birthday, a celebration was held and Rebecca proved she still had her wits about her.